pajhiwo/python_help/Function_arguments_reference.md

 ```

 ## Positional only arguments (Python 3.8)
 There is a new function parameter syntax (/) to highlight that some of the functions must be stated positionally and not by keyword arguments.
 We also have an operator (*) that indicates that the arguments must be keyword only.
-This can be a little confusing but after seeing the code this gets easier to understand, so let’s see them in action.
 ```python
 def func( a,b,/,c,d,*,e,f ):
 	print(a,b,c,d,e,f )